mwangdakota/pages-uswds-jekyll/pages/showcase.md

 ### Sustainable ink from algae

 Living Ink Technologies, a small business funded by the National Science Foundation (NSF), is developing ink from algae cells.
 The Colorado-based biomaterials company is “changing the way pigments are made” to use algae as a colorant.
-Its sustainable algae products could replace ink made from petroleum-based ink.
+Its sustainable algae products could replace ink made from petroleum.

 To learn more visit: [https://livingink.co/](https://livingink.co/).